Mushroom Wellington is a gorgeous, delicious, protein-rich centerpiece for a memorable holiday dinner table.

 Make diagonal cuts on the side of the puff pastry sheet (about 1 inch / 2.5 cm wide).

-Tip: if your puff pastry comes with parchment paper, discard the paper it comes with and use a fresh sheet of parchment paper.
+Tip: If your puff pastry comes with parchment paper, discard the paper it comes with and use a fresh sheet of parchment paper.

 If you use frozen puff pastry sheets, let them thaw at room temperature beforehand.